-In 2013, CPhA partnered with the nonprofit Pharmacy Leadership & Education Institute to launch a new, yearlong program with the goal of developing transformative leaders who possess the ability to maximize and realize the human potential CPhA requires to effectively pursue its mission: “To advance the practice of pharmacy for the promotion of health.”
+In 2013, CPhA partnered with the nonprofit Pharmacy Leadership & Education Institute to launch a new, yearlong program with the goal of developing the transformative leaders that CPhA requires to effectively pursue its mission: “To advance the practice of pharmacy for the promotion of health.”

 What differentiates CPhA’s “Leader Development Institute” (LDI) from many other leadership seminars is its emphasis on self-awareness and discovery, and the deliberate application and practice of leadership skills (vs. simple knowledge acquisition).
 While attendance at the four, daylong live sessions is critical, it is really the work that attendees perform in their daily lives between sessions that makes the biggest impact on their lives.
 A “Learning Coordinator” and members of a 3-4 person “Learning Pod” support participants in the performance of this interstitial work.